polimediaupv/paella-player/PUBLISH.md

 The following scripts have been added to `package.json` to manage publication with changesets:

 - `changeset:add`: Add a new version.
-Use this script after making changes to the library and update the package.json version.
+Use this script after making changes to the library or libraries.
 - `changeset:status`: Check the status of changesets.
 - `changeset:version`: Generate a new version.
 - `changeset:publish`: Publish the libraries that have been modified.